Submissions

 Manuscripts are considered for publication in the Kansas Journal of Medicine with the understanding that neither the manuscript nor any part of its text, figures, or tables have been published in, accepted for publication in, or submitted at the same time to another journal.
 This does not preclude consideration of a complete report that follows publication of preliminary findings elsewhere.
 When submitting a paper, the author should make a full statement to the Editor about all submissions and previous reports that might be regarded as prior or duplicate publication of the same or very similar work.
 Copies of such material should be included with the submitted paper to help the Editor decide how to deal with the matter.
 Kansas Journal of Medicine endorses the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE).
 Each manuscript will be peer reviewed by members of the Editorial Board or assigned specialty reviewers.

-Peer review: All submitted manuscripts are reviewed initially by a Kansas Journal of Medicine editor.
-Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has general medical interest.
+Peer Review: All submitted manuscripts are reviewed initially by a Kansas Journal of Medicine editor.
+Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear and succinct, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has general medical interest.
 From these basic criteria, the editor assesses a paper's eligibility for publication.
 Manuscripts with insufficient priority for publication are rejected.
-Other manuscripts are sent to expert consultants for peer review.
+Manuscripts deemed appropriate for publication are sent to expert consultants for peer review.
 Peer reviewer identities are kept confidential.
-Author identities are not made known to reviewers.
+Author identities are de-identified.
 The existence of a manuscript under review is not revealed to anyone other than peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.
 If necessary, the manuscript will be returned to the author(s) for revision(s) prior to a final decision.
 All attempts are made to obtain prompt reviews and a decision regarding need for revision, acceptance, or rejection.

 Revisions: After receiving a decision from the Editor and revising the manuscript as instructed, the final revision should include a cover letter explaining revisions based on reviewers' comments, the final/revised manuscript, and accompanying files.